 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Diamond core was drilled triple tube HQ to end of hole.
-The sample interval is cut in half and then half again using a diamond core saw to provide 1⁄4 core for assay.
-Each sample provides approximately 2.0kg of material.
+Diamond core was drilled triple tube HQ to competent rock and then NQ2 to end of hole.
+The sample interval is cut in half using a diamond core saw and half core sampled for assay.
+Each sample provides between 2.0-3.0kg of material.
+The core is cut to the left of the orientation line, with the same half sampled to ensure sample is representative.
 Diamond core is sampled to geological boundaries, no greater than 1m and no less than 20cm per sample.
 Certified samples and blanks are inserted every 25th sample for diamond drilling.
 Mineralisation is determined qualitatively by geological logging and quantitatively through assaying.
-Historic diamond core was sampled as half core over mineralisation with a 5m buffer, samples were generally 1m but could be less than 20cm.
-Historic aircore sampling techniques are unknown.
 Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Rock roll or rough core to refusal then diamond drilling using HQ3 (61.1mm) sized core to end of hole.
+Rock roll or rough core to refusal then diamond drilling using HQ3 (61.1mm) sized core to competent rock and then NQ2 (50.6mm) to end of hole.
 Core is oriented using a Boart Longyear TruCore UPIX orientation tool.
-Historic holes drilled by diamond or aircore drilling.